institution/mpskit/README.md

 Notes
 -----

-* While modifying unpacked png files use only colors already existiing in the image.
+* While modifying unpacked png files use only colors already existing in the image.

 License
 -------